PlanterApp/planter_blog/content/posts/spring-garden-prep/index.md

 ## Clean up leftover plant debris

-Many gardeners will leave some plant debris in the ground over winter to help feed the soil and provide shelter for overwintering beneficial insects (definitely not because we run out of time ;) ).
+Many gardeners will leave some plant debris in the ground over winter to help feed the soil and provide shelter for overwintering beneficial insects.
 In most cases you’ll want to remove dead plant debris in the spring to be able to create a clean, level surface to seed or transplant into.
 Sometimes you can leave dead plant roots in the ground and simply cut off the stems at ground level, amend the soil, then seed or plant around them.
 If the roots are too thick and this makes planting too awkward, pull them out and compost them.

 ## Tackle problematic weeds